Comparing Efficiency: HVAC Duct Cleaning vs Mold Masters Mold Fogging

 The Cons of Using a Duct Cleaner Service

 The chemical that we use is also organic, so it is safe to fog in to flex ducting to treat for mold.
 We strongly advise against using a contractor that uses a biocide or fungicide to fog flex ducting.
 Those chemicals are highly caustic, and will soak in to the ducting and slowly off gas and poison a home.
+We would much rather live with mold in our home vs those horrible chemicals poisoning us.
 There are currently no biocides registered with the EPA for use on fiberglass ducting.
-Always do you homework, and ask what a contractor is wanting to spray in to your system.
+Always do you homework, and ask what a contractor is wanting to spray in to your system before allowing them to proceed.

 Next is negative pressure.
 Basically they attached a blower on one end, and a vacuum on the other.
-By doing so they create negative pressure.
-The down side to using this method is that it can put too much pressure on the system and it can blow your ducting apart.
+By doing so they create negative pressure on the system.
+The down side to using this method is that it can put too much pressure on it and it can blow your ducting apart.
 Our flex ducting is basically held together is zip ties and a mastic, which is a resin that hardens over time.
-There is not enough strength there to hold everything together, and it will result in holes that will allow hot attic air into our homes again.
+There is not enough strength there to hold everything together, and it can result in holes that will allow hot attic air into our homes again.
 Again, allowing for mold to grow.

 Finally, duct cleaners are an unlicensed profession in the State of Florida.
-I know I wouldn't trust an unlicensed individual in my home with one of the most expensive and crucial piece of equipment for my home's air quality.
+We know we wouldn't trust an unlicensed individual in our home with one of the most expensive and crucial piece of equipment for our home's air quality.
 Not too long ago we spoke with an individual in The Villages that was conned out of $700 by an individual who claimed to be a duct cleaner.
 Basically the person came in to their home, opened their cold air return, sprayed a can of Lysol in there, and left.
 Now we all know that is not how things should be done!

 How They Compare